samuel-alves/json2csv-stream/README.md

  - `del`: Delimiter for csv values.
 Default is `,`.
  - `keys`: Specify the keys you'd like to output.
 In the default setting all keys are exported.
  - `quote`: The character to use to quote fields that contain a delimiter.
 If you set to null then all quoting will be ignored.
+- `escape`: The character to used to escape quotes inside of a quoted field.
  - `eol`: End-of-line marker.
 Default is the one used by the operating system.
  - `showHeader`: If you don't want the header line in your csv set to `false`.
 Default is `true`.